horchler/DynamixelQ/README.md

  - Only MX-64, AX-12, and AX-18 actuators have been specifically tested.
  - More documentation and commenting needed.
  - More and better examples needed.
+ - Note that only the OpenCM9.04-A and B microcontroller versions are supported.
+The OpenCM9.04-C version not only has different connectors (for XL-320 actuators), but it also appears to use different firmware.

 Installation
  1. Quit the ROBOTIS_OpenCM IDE application.
  2. Download and expand the [ZIP archive of the DynamixelQ repository](https://github.com/horchler/DynamixelQ/archive/master.zip).
 In the resultant *DynamixelQ-master* folder there are two libraries: *DynamixelQ* and *USBprint*.
  3. Locate the *libraries* folder for the ROBOTIS_OpenCM IDE and place the *DynamixelQ* and *USBprint* library folders there.
 On OS X, this folder is in *Documents/ROBOTIS/*.
 On Windows, it is located at *Documents\ROBOTIS\* (or possibly *My Documents\ROBOTIS\*).
  4. Relaunch the ROBOTIS_OpenCM IDE.
 "DynamixelQ" should now appear under *File > Examples* and *Sketch > Import Library...*.

- 5. Minor edits and bug reports and fixes can be submitted by [filing an issue](https://github.com/horchler/DynamixelQ/issues) or via email.
+Minor edits and bug reports and fixes can be submitted by [filing an issue](https://github.com/horchler/DynamixelQ/issues) or via email.
 To add new functionality or make propose major changes, please [fork the repository](https://help.github.com/articles/fork-a-repo).
 Any new features should be accompanied by some means of testing.
 Email or file an issue if you have any questions.

 --------